DallasTrinkle/Onsager/README.md

 in the directory with verbosity level 2.
 This can be time-consuming (on the order of tens of minutes) to run all tests.

+The newest update (0.2) includes an improved "crystal" class to handle a general crystal type, with full space group symmetry, and associated analysis; and an Interstitial class within OnsagerCalc that can compute diffusion and the elastodiffusion (derivative of diffusion with respect to strain) tensors.
+These also include YAML support for input as well as output of classes.

 Contributors
 ============
 Dallas R. Trinkle, initial design.